amedeo463/PinScreen/README.md

 You are on your own on this one.
 To make a build, you must compile the given requests.c to a static library, then you must compile main.cpp with the library we just compiled.

-Building with make is not possible at the moment, I broke the makefile while trying to make the building process more modular.
+Building with make is possible only for linux on x86-64 at the moment, I broke the makefile while trying to make the building process more modular.

+You must run the makefile at the root of the repo twice (I'll fix that later) to build for linux on x86-64

 ## Goals to reach:
 - Add support for a REALLY amount of CPU architectures (even the shadier ones like MIPS, just for the sake of supporting a lot of devices)